gersonmontenegro/cv/README.md

 Like the above image shows, now the icons buttons has shadows.
 I don't know if I'll keep them, but for now is ok.

 I was supposed that the iOS app was going to be published, like de Android version, but I think it'll take a few more days.

+I think is time to add a Navigation system to moving between interfaces, or screens.

+I did another application with a nice Navigation system that includes a lateral menu (Drawer).
+This time I don't need so much, just the necessary to go from one of the tabs interface, to another and isolate interface, and back to the tabs interface again.